RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 ```

 In the above example, you are not running a `sleep` process, but some
-other users are, but you are not allowed to terminate them.
+other users are, and you are not allowed to terminate them.

 ## Signals